lukifer23/svg-X/README.md

 ### As a Desktop Application

-SVG Bolt is available as a standalone desktop application for Windows, macOS, and Linux.
+SVG-X is available as a standalone desktop application for Windows, macOS, and Linux.
 The desktop version offers the same functionality as the web version, but runs locally without requiring a browser.

 #### Windows Installation

 Two options are available for Windows:

 1. **Unpacked Application (Recommended)**:
-   - Download `SVG-Bolt-win-unpacked.zip` from the latest release
+   - Download `SVG-X-win-unpacked.zip` from the latest release
    - Extract the zip file to a location of your choice
-   - Run `SVG Bolt.exe` from the extracted directory
+   - Run `SVG-X.exe` from the extracted directory

 2. **Portable Executable**:
-   - Download `SVG Bolt-1.0.0-x64.exe` from the latest release
+   - Download `SVG-X-1.1.0-x64.exe` from the latest release
    - Run the executable directly - no installation required

 Both versions automatically provide access on your local network when running.